DataDog/documentation/content/en/agent/logs/log-transport.md

 This connectivity test mechanism is only running at agent startup.
 If the connectivity is failing for both HTTPS and TCP at agent startup time, then the agent will use TCP transport until restart it (and then rerun a new Connectivity test)

-To check which transport is used by the agent, run the [agent stauts command][1].
+To check which transport is used by the agent, run the [agent statuts command][1].

 For older version of the agent, TCP is used by default but we strongly recommand you to enforce HTTP transport with compression is you are running v6.14+/v7.14+.